tsaad-dev/te/drafts/te-topo-profile/draft-ietf-teas-te-topology-profiles.md

 Note: that this issue is also tracked in github as issue #161.

-## Applicability to non-TE use cases

-Extending the applicability of RFC8795 to non-TE use cases is important.
-However, it is desirable to avoid any debate about whether these use cases in section 2 are or are not TE.

-Note: that this issue is also tracked in github as issue #276.

-### Update UNI topology discovery use case

-{{uni-discovery}} points to individual drafts and does reflect the progress made since then.
-For example, the UNI draft was replaced by other drafts that then led to the SAP model {{?RFC9408}}, which covers both UNI and NNI.

-Note: that this issue is also tracked in github as issue #275.

 # Security Considerations {#security}

 This document provides only information about how the Topology